cuncta/water_plants/README.md

 * Relay:
   * relay pin to digital pin 7
   * the power supply of the submersible pump must be connected to this relay

-* DS3231 Clock
-  * GND to ground
-  * Vcc to 5V
-  * SCL to SCL in arduino
-  * SDA to SDA in arduino

-### Wiring to the second arduino

-* Bluetooth Module:
-* bluetooth rx pin to digital pin 8
-* bluetooth tx pin to digital pin 9

-*Soil moisture sensors:
-*to analog pin A0,A1,A2,A3,A4

 ## Prerequisites